 If we are instructed as managing agents for your property, we will carry out quarterly inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
 We will always arrange this with you at a mutually convenient time.

 It is the tenant’s responsibility to inform the utility companies of their occupation of the property at the commencement of the tenancy, and to pay council tax to the local authority.
 Students, who may be exempt from the payment of council tax, are responsible for informing the Local Authority of this.
 Wherever applicable VAT will be charged at the current VAT rate.

 To terminate your tenancy subject to term, you will normally be required to give us at least one month notice in writing of your intention to leave, as per your statutory obligations.
 Your notice should coincide with the rent due date.

 When your tenancy ends, an inspection of the property will be carried out, either by the landlord or an independent inventory clerk instructed by the landlord.
-Deposits will be returned within 21 days of the end of your tenancy.
+Deposits will be returned within 14 working days of the end of your tenancy.